-Geoff Waugh co-ordinates Distance Education and the Bachelor of Ministry course at the Brisbane Christian Outreach Centre School of Ministries, a school of Christian Heritage College.
+Dr Geoff Waugh co-ordinated Distance Education and the Bachelor of Ministry course at the Brisbane Christian Outreach Centre School of Ministries, a school of Christian Heritage College.

 Scene 1: A large pentecostal or charismatic church in any Australian city in 2000

 They allocate trained full time and part-time staff with modern resources to run their two year government-accredited pentecostal or charismatic Bible College diploma, bachelor and post-graduate courses.
 Austudy and Abstudy cover fees for their full-time student workers.
 They train their own leadership on the job and for the future through Spirit-filled study and ministry, especially learning to move in their personal and corporate giftings and anointing.
 Many people in the church study subjects there part-time for their own enjoyment and development.

 Scene 2: A small pentecostal or charismatic church in any Australian town in 2000

 They run small study groups led by volunteeers such as teachers or home group leaders for their people enrolled in accredited distance education courses in ministry.
 They have people enrolled in diploma, bachelor and post-graduate courses in pentecostal or charismatic studies.
 Austudy and Abstudy cover fees for their full-time student workers.
 They train their own leadership on the job and for the future through Spirit-filled study and ministry, especially learning to move in their personal and corporate giftings and anointing.
 Many people in the church study subjects part-time for their own enjoyment and development.

 In other words, you can now study pentecostal or charismatic courses at diploma, bachelor and post-graduate levels at home, or in a study group in your church, or in your home group.
 Individual subjects are available to you right now.